 My Summer Meadow in a Cool Woody Glen of Western Pennsylvania

-For an introspective eight-year-old child, no other place could compare.
-Lori hadn’t been to many other places, so there really was nothing for which to compare it.
+For an introspective ten-year-old child, no other place could compare.
+Not having been to many other places, I didn’t have anything with which to compare it.

-I loved being here in ‘my meadow.’
-Thinking of it that way made sense to me.
-No one else that I saw, except the cows, seemed to enjoy it.
+I loved being here in ‘my meadow.‘ Thinking of it that way made sense to me.
+No one else could see what I saw, except the cows.
+They weren’t talking, but seemed to enjoy it.

 People often said in jest that Pennsylvania had only two seasons, winter and the Fourth of July.
 Long harsh snow and icy winters gave way to short three summer months.
 This made summer seem practically non-existent.

 Recalling my childhood in those glorious summer months, my heart fills with gratitude, not frivolity.
-Although severe winters occurred, a few other seasons were more than all right.
+Although severe winters occurred, spring and fall seasons were more than all right.

 Long warm summer days, seemed perfect for extended walks into the woods.
 Once there, continuing to the meadow beyond to watch the brilliant azure sky’s frothy white clouds provided alone time for reflection.
 I still appreciate the warmth of a summer day in July, with brilliant sun baking the land.